PHYLIP distance matrix format (skbio.io.format.phylip_dm)#

 Note

 scikit-bio writes the PHYLIP format header without preceding spaces.
-Empty lines are not allowed between the header and the matrix.

 Matrix Section#